MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/odata-client-performance.md

 # OData/API webservice client performance

-[!INCLUDE[prod_short](../developer/includes/prod_short.md)] supports OData web services (APIs and pages exposed as OData endpoints) to make it easier to integrate with external systems.
+[!INCLUDE[prod_short](../developer/includes/prod_short.md)] supports web services based on the OData standard (REST APIs and queries/pages/codeunits exposed as OData endpoints) to make it easier to integrate with external systems.
 As a developer, you need to think about performance of web services both seen from the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] server (the endpoint) and as seen from the consumer (the web service client that calls the endpoints).

 :::image type="content" source="../developer/media/webservice-stack.svg" alt-text="Shows the three different types of web services in Business Central" lightbox="../developer/media/webservice-stack.svg":::